Singapore at the 2023 SEA Games: Summary

+Singapore won 51 golds medals at the Games with a total tally of 158 medals won, placing the country sixth at the medal table.
+Singapore topped the medal tally in swimming, fencing and table tennis.

-At the end of the Games, Singapore tops the medal tally in Swimming, Fencing and Table Tennis.
-In Swimming, the team achieved their best ever results of 47 medals; inclusive on 22 Gold and swimmer Quah Ting Wen achieved a feat of 60 Gold Medals in her career spanning 2 decades.
+In swimming, the team achieved their best ever results of 47 medals; inclusive of 22 gold medals.
 Singapore also won their 1000th SEA Games Gold medal through the women's 4x100m freestyle relay team.
+Swimmer Quah Ting Wen achieved a feat of 60 gold medals in her career spanning two decades.

-In Athletics, Shanti Pereira becomes the first Singaporean to win both the 100 & 200m while Ang Chen Xiang wins Singapore's first Gold in the hurdles since 1967.
+In athletics, Shanti Pereira becomes the first Singaporean to win both the 100 and 200m while Ang Chen Xiang wins Singapore's first gold in the hurdles since 1967.

-Team Singapore men's water polo team wrestle back the Gold medal that they held for 27 consecutive times until 2019 while the Fencing team dominate their opponents to come home with 7 Gold medals.
-Also, the women’s Floorball team wins the Gold medal for 3 consecutive times at the Games.
+The men's water polo team wrestle back the gold medal that they held for 27 consecutive times until 2019.
+The fencing team dominated their opponents winning seven gold medals out of a possible 12.
+Also, the women’s floorball team wins the gold medal for three consecutive times at the Games.

 Swimmer Quah Ting Wen, with Cambodian vovinam exponent Pal Chhor Raksmy, received the best athlete award at the closing ceremony of the SEA Games.